+If you want to establish a singular getaway where you can make memories with your friends and family, buying a cottage may be for you.
 Maybe you see yourself retiring to it one day or having it as a resource for family and friends.
-It could also be an investment property that you rent out when you’re not using it.
+Perhaps you also envision an investment property that you rent out when you’re not using it.

 Cons Of Buying

-Buying a cottage is a significant investment, but it can be a valuable one.
+Buying a cottage is a significant investment, but it can also be a valuable one.
 If you see a cottage in your future, start planning today to get your down payment together.

-Home Buying - 7-minute read
+Home Buying - 5-minute read